 2. Care with Cookies

-Decorate (not bake, remember, I said, super simple!) so cookies and share them with neighbors, friends, teachers and coaches.
+Decorate (not bake, remember, I said, super simple!) some cookies and share them with neighbors, friends, teachers and coaches.
 Invite them to your Christmas service at church.
 If you can, find Nativity cookie cutters and share with them who the cookies represent.
 One year when my kids were getting ready to make cookies, my son pulled out a skull cookie cutter from Halloween.
 My daughter insisted he could not make skull cookies for Christmas.
 He put his chubby three year old hands on his hips and emphatically declared, “YES you can, because if you don’t know about Jesus coming at Christmas then you’re just flat out dead!”
 Needless to say, I realized we had some discussions that needed to take place before we delivered our cookies.

 3. The Road to Bethlehem